Advanced Italian Practice in Context II|

 |Additional Requirements and/or Comments: |

 As the description indicates, the themes of this course may change from one academic year to the next.
 A change in course content would result, making the course effectively different.
-Anyone who has previously taken Italian 222 in and thinks s/he/ze may want to take a course at the same level but with different content should contact the instructor to inquire.
-Italian Studies Majors MAY repeat the course for major credit only a) in very rare circumstances and b) on a petition-only basis and c) only if the course is taken on a graded and not pass/no pass basis.
+Anyone who has previously taken Italian 222 in and thinks s/he/ze may want to take a course at the same level but with different content should contact Prof. Nerenberg (firstname.lastname@example.org) to inquire.
+Italian Studies Majors may repeat the course for major credit only in extremely rare circumstances and on a petition-only basis.
 Approval for major credit must be granted in advance.

 |Total Enrollment Limit: 18||SR major: 0||JR major: 5|| || |

 |Seats Available: 10||GRAD: X||SR non-major: 2||JR non-major: 6||SO: 3||FR: 2|

 |Drop/Add Enrollment Requests|